Mortgage Underwriting Letter of Explanation: Sample and Overview

-Mortgage Letter of Explanation (LOE) Sample
+Mortgage Letter of Explanation (LOE) Example

 Simplicity is key when writing a letter of explanation for a mortgage underwriter.
-All you really have to do is explain, in clear and simple language, what the lender wants to know.
+All you really have to do is explain, in clear and simple language, exactly what the lender wants to know.

 For example: